eedahl/tekken-movedb-py/README.md

 * Search through multiple characters at once
 * Filter by command
 * Filter by beginning of hit levels
-* Filter by start up frames, block frames, hit frames and counter hit frames
+* Filter by start up frames, block frames, hit frames and counter hit frames, e.g.: <+5, >-10, 3, etc.
 * Filter by  notes

 ## In progress
+* Improvement of frame filters to include tokens such as KND
-* A way to save changes.
+* A way to save changes

 ## Requirements and how to
 You need a Python distribution installed.
 I use the Anaconda distribution, adding to path when installing.